tiiuae/ros2_gremsy/README.md

 # ros2_gremsy: gSDK based Gremsy Gimbal Driver Node for ROS2

 A ROS2 interface to control Gremsy gimbals.
-Based on the [Gremsy/gSDK](https://github.com/Gremsy/gSDK) interface, [Flova/ros_gremsy](https://github.com/Flova/ros_gremsy)
-, and the MavLink protocol.
+Based on the [Gremsy/gSDK](https://github.com/Gremsy/gSDK) interface, [Flova/ros_gremsy](https://github.com/Flova/ros_gremsy), and the MavLink protocol.

 Disclaimer: This software package is not officially developed by or related to Gremsy.

 ## Description
 This package utilizes UART communication with gimbal COM port to control the gimbal.

-The Gremsy gimbals using MavLink protocol for message format and gSDK provides necessary functions for communication.
+The Gremsy gimbals use MavLink protocol for message format and gSDK provides necessary functions for communication.

 This package is only tested with Gremsy MIO and ROS2 Galactic so far.
 Feel free to contribute if you have another model working with this package, or if there are some modifications needed for it.

 ## Setup

 Clone this repository to `src` folder of your workspace. `--recurse-submodules` flag will automatically clone the required gSDK submodule.
+Checkout the `gSDK_V3_alpha` branch.

 ```
 git clone --recurse-submodules https://github.com/tiiuae/ros2_gremsy
+pushd .
+cd src/ros2_gremsy/gSDK
+git fetch
+git checkout gSDK_V3_alpha
+popd
 ```

 Install dependencies using rosdep from the workspace directory, modify ${ROS_DISTRO} if you have in your environment.